 By None

-This option will include all the devices you selected into a single group.
+This option will include all the devices you selected in a single group.
 There will be one testing period.
 This option is useful if you are testing a very specific floor or set of devices.

 Date